ba-st/Ansible/docs/tutorials/RabbitMQPublisher.md

 publisher publish: 'The message' to: 'a-routing-key' through: 'the-exchange'.
 ```

-* Publish to all queues bound to a [fanout exchange](https://www.rabbitmq.com/tutorials/amqp-concepts#exchange-fanout).
+* Publish to all queues bound to a [fan out exchange](https://www.rabbitmq.com/tutorials/amqp-concepts#exchange-fanout).

 ```smalltalk
 publisher broadcast: 'The message' toAllQueuesBindedTo: 'a-fanout-exchange'.